How VA Loans Are Changing Veterans' Lives in 2026

 The Bottom Line

-VA loans are the most favorable mortgage product available to eligible veterans.
+VA loans are the most favorable mortgage product available to eligible Veterans.
 Zero down payment, no PMI, lower rates, and flexible qualification standards translate into lower monthly payments, less cash needed at closing, and faster equity building.
-The funding fee is a real cost, but it can be financed and is waived entirely for disabled veterans.
+The funding fee is a real cost, but it can be financed and is waived entirely for disabled Veterans.

 If you are renting and you have served, the math almost always favors buying.
 You are building equity instead of paying someone else’s mortgage, and the VA loan removes the barriers that keep most first-time buyers on the sidelines.
 Get your Certificate of Eligibility, talk to two or three VA-experienced lenders, and compare what homeownership costs against what you are paying in rent right now.